gchq/Gaffer/doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 ```

 #### Failed Execution
-If the execution against a graph fails an `OperationException` is thrown, unless the operation has the Option flag "skipFailedFederatedStoreExecute" set to true.
-In that situation the `FederatedStore` will continue onto the next graph.
+If the execution against a graph fails, that graph is skipped and the `FederatedStore` continues with the remaining graphs.
+Unless the operation has the option flag "skipFailedFederatedStoreExecute" set to `false`, in that situation a `OperationException` is thrown.

 #### Limiting Access
 It is possible to have a `FederatedStore` with many sub-graphs, however you may wish to limit the users access.
-This is possible by using Authorisations at the time of adding a graph to the FederatedStore, this limits the graphs users can send operations to via the FederatedStore.
+This is possible by using authorisations at the time of adding a graph to the FederatedStore, this limits the graphs users can send operations to via the FederatedStore.
-Explicitly setting Authorisations to an empty list grants access to all users.
+Explicitly setting authorisations to an empty list grants access to all users.

-This can be done at `FederatedStore` Initialisation, by default if Authorisations is not specified it will be public to all.
+This can be done at `FederatedStore` Initialisation, by default if authorisations is not specified it will be public to all.

 ```
 gaffer.federatedstore.<GraphId1>.auths=public,private

 ```

-or via the `AddGraph` operation, by default if Authorisations is not specified it is private to the user that added it to FederatedStore.
+or via the `AddGraph` operation, by default if authorisations is not specified it is private to the user that added it to FederatedStore.

 ${ADD_SECURE_GRAPH_SNIPPET}

-or through the rest service with json, by default if Authorisations is not specified it is private to the user that added it to FederatedStore.
+or through the rest service with json, by default if authorisations is not specified it is private to the user that added it to FederatedStore.

 ```json
 ${addSecureGraphJson}